 If you use Left-click, an automatic file name will be assigned to the track.
 Do the same for all Mixer tracks you want to record.
 NOTE: Setting a custom record location

-- Auto-create audio clip - Turn ON.
-Loads the recording as an Audio Clip and automatically places it in the Playlist, after you press stop.
+Auto-create audio clip - This should be on by default.
+An Audio Clip will be automatically created in the Playlist.
 NOTE: Automatic Audio Clip placement only works in Song mode.

-- Bit-depth - This is the saved bit-depth and is the resolution of the waveforms amplitude quantization.
+Bit-depth - This is the saved bit-depth and is the resolution of the waveforms amplitude quantization.
 '32-Bit floating point recording' is only necessary if your audio device is set to record at a bit-depth higher than 16-Bit so use the 32-Bit setting to save files recorded at 24-Bit.
 NOTE: FL Studio receives audio from the audio device as a pre-digitized stream, the bit-depth set in the Mixer has no effect on the recorded bit-depth (that is set in the audio device's own options and is shown in the hint bar when selecting items from the mixer INPUT menu).
 Saving a 16-Bit sample at 32-Bit will make the file significantly larger with no gain in quality.
-To set the recorded bit-depth under Windows:

 live inputs to the Mixer are routed to the Master mixer track and back to the audio device outputs.
 As the audio path through FL Studio is delayed by an amount equal to the audio device buffer length setting, the monitored sound may echo against the live source.
 Latency echo can cause problems for performers (e.g. vocalists) who need to hear their live performance mixed with the song.
 Latency echo can be eliminated in three ways: